SuperOfficeDocs/data-access/docs/netserver/rows/index.md

 # High-level database layer (Rows)

+[NetServer exposes many layers][11] of its API to do the same functionality.
 Rows are simple, straightforward persistence objects that represent one or more rows from a database table.
 Each table in the database has a corresponding **Row object** and **Rows collection**.
 Rows can contain and expose properties of **basic data types only** (String, Double, Int, and so on).

 HDB rows are very similar to that of ADO.NET DataTable and DataRow objects.
 The NetServer **DataTable** equivalent is a rows collection, such as PersonRows, whereas the **DataRow** equivalent is a single row object, such as PersonRow.